AlexKuhnle/ShapeWorld/README.md

 ### Recently added features

+- New selection dataset covering statements beginning with "the + positive/superlative"
+- New relations: "same/different shape/color", negated relations
+- New logical connectives: implication, equivalence
 - Predefined agreement datasets re-structured and extended, `oneshape` and `spatial` removed
 - Coverage of ratio quantifier extended
 - Batch generator for datasets and epoch batch generator for loaded datasets